forestgrape/coronavirus/5_epidemiological/spread_analyses.md

-## Population Specific Transmission
+## Individuality of Transmission
-Knowing how transmissions and infectors are distributed, can help to adjust control measures.
+> Knowing how transmissions and infectors are distributed, can help to adjust control measures.

-### Infector Distribution
+### Infector and Transmission Distribution
 The infector distribution is highly skewed:
 * Contact tracing in Hong Kong revealed that [Adam et al](#summary-adam):
   * 20% of the cases induced 80% of infections
   * 10% of the cases induced 20% of infections
   * 70% of the cases induced no observed infections (despite most of them being not in quarantine)
 * A spread analysis (SEIR model based on sequencing and epidemiological data) in Israel in spring 2020 shows that between 2% and 5% of the population contribute for 80% of the spread ([Miller et al](#summary-miller)).
 Comment: The simulation show that if the actual cases were several fold higher than the actual cases, 2% of the population are responsible for 80% of the spread.
 This is likely the case since experience shows that even the best detection schemes miss the majority of cases.

+### Observed Transmission Rates
 * [Hall et al](#summary-hall) reveal by analyzing "Household Transmission Evaluation Data" in England:
   * people between 5 and 29 years have much lower household transmission rates than the other groups.
   * The household transmission is high between people over 40 years of approximately the same age.
   * Very young children (0 to 4 years) transmit Covid frequently to their parents or grandparents.
     > Their immune system in the lungs is early in the training phase and additionally they may not have had contact with any coronaviruses and so they lack the cross immunity most older have acquired from the human endemic CoVs.
+* [Brueningk et al](#summary-brueningk): As noted in the section [living conditions](#living-conditions), people with small living space or small income have higher average R values.
+* Children are less susceptible and transmit Covid less than adults as discussed in the section [schools and children](#schools-and-children).
+Children also do not super spread since in school settings no super spreading can be traced back to children.

-#### Possibly Causes for skewed Infector Distribution
+#### Possibly Causes for different Transmission Rates
 Possible reasons for the skewed distribution are:
 * *Socioeconomic conditions:*
   [Living Conditions](#living-conditions) influence transmission chains.